Rémy Roy

-Rémy Roy (born 1958), known as The Minitel Killer (Le Tueur du Minitel), is a French serial killer who killed three gay men from 1990 to 1991 out of a self-admitted hatred towards homosexuals.
-He earned his nickname due to the fact that he messaged prospective victims through the "pink Minitel" (Minitel rose, a term referring to the use of the Minitel, a telephone-based French Videotex, for erotic purposes) and offering to engage in BDSM in order to lure them.
+Rémy Roy (born 1958), known as The Minitel Killer (Le Tueur du Minitel), is a French serial killer who killed three gay men between 1990 and 1991.
+His motive was a self-admitted hatred towards homosexuals.
+He earned his nickname because he messaged prospective victims using a "pink Minitel" (Minitel rose, a term referring to the use of the Minitel, a telephone-based French Videotex, for erotic purposes) and offering to engage in BDSM with victims to lure them.

 Biography

 Rémy Roy was born in an indeterminate region of France in 1958.
 He grew up pampered by his parents and studied at a religious school, the Brothers of Saint-Vincent de Paul, but was considered a mediocre student.
 After graduating, he went to a sailing school and eventually became a skipper, with his profession allowing him to meet people such as Florence Arthaud, Philippe Poupon and Olivier de Kersauson, and even worked with a close companion of Nicolas Hulot.
-During this time, he also met his future wife, Françoise, the owner of a local bookstore, whom he later married and moved in with at a house in Villejuif, where they soon had two children together.
+During this time, he also met his future wife, the owner of a local bookstore, whom he later married and moved in with at a house in Villejuif, where they soon had two children together.

-According to Roy's wife, he was a kind, generous father who always looked after his family and even actively helped her run the bookstore, refusing to accept a salary for his efforts.
-This changed in 1988, when his wife hired a friend to help out, which left Roy with nothing to do.
+According to Roy's wife, he was a kind, generous father who always looked after his family and even volunteered at her bookstore.
+This changed in 1988, when his wife hired a friend to help out, leaving Roy with nothing to do.
 Now left with much free time, he decided to open a promotional video company based in his home, but this failed to generate any interest.
-Due to the failure of his business, Roy became depressed and started spending most of his time in bed eating, eventually growing to 120 kilograms in size.
-Around this time, he started to frequently use Minitel, spending more and more time on it, up to several hours a day.
+Due to the failure of his business, Roy became depressed and started spending most of his time in bed eating, causing him to become overweight, weighing 120.
+Around this time, he started to frequently use Minitel, up to several hours each day.